Scroll to top

 Lower-Risk Areas

-• Westlands: Business district with higher security presence and corporate infrastructure
+• Westlands: Primary international business district with higher security presence and corporate infrastructure.

-• Gigiri: UN compound area with enhanced security presence
+• Gigiri: UN compound and diplomatic area with enhanced security presence and managed commercial environment.

 Elevated-Risk Areas

-• Eastleigh: Higher crime rates and periodic security operations
+• Eastleigh: Higher crime rates and periodic security operations; avoid for corporate purposes.

-• Kibera and Mathare: Informal settlements with limited security presence
+• Kibera and Mathare: Informal settlements with limited security infrastructure and elevated crime; no corporate purpose.

 Quick Reference